lovell/sharp/docs/api-operation.md

 ## flip
 Mirror the image vertically (up-down) about the x-axis.
 This always occurs before rotation, if any.

 The use of `flip` implies the removal of the EXIF `Orientation` tag, if any.

+This operation does not work correctly with multi-page images.